noobieprogram/Process-Mining/readme.md

 * pandas
 * statsmodels
 * sklearn
+* numpy
-* fabulous
+* time

-Many of these libraries are found in the standard installation of Python.
+Most of these libraries are found in the standard installation of Python.
 The rest can be installed using the `pip` tool by using the commands `pip install [library_name]`.
 If `pip` is not installed, the instructions to install are [here](https://pip.pypa.io/en/stable/installing/).

 After having everything installed, you can run the tool by using the following command in terminal/command prompt,